Vitamin C (Ascorbic Acid)

 What medications should not be taken with vitamin C?

-Aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) -- Both aspirin and NSAIDs can lower the amount of vitamin C in the body because they cause more of the vitamin to be lost in urine.
+Aspirin and nonsteroidal joint comfort drugs (NSAIDs) -- Both aspirin and NSAIDs can lower the amount of vitamin C in the body because they cause more of the vitamin to be lost in urine.
 In addition, high doses of vitamin C can cause more of these drugs to stay in the body, raising the levels in your blood.

 CLINICAL STUDIES